Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 ## To Configure SAML SSO for Your Qumulo Cluster
 Configuring SAML SSO for your Qumulo Cluster requires coordination between the cluster administrator and your organization's SSO administrator.

-1. The cluster administrator contacts your SSO administrator and asks the SSO administrator to create a SAML integration for the cluster.
+1. The cluster administrator contacts the SSO administrator and asks the SSO administrator to create a SAML integration for the Qumulo cluster.

-1. The SSO administrator creates a SAML integration with your organization's SSO [identity provider](#identity-provider) (IdP) and uses the cluster's fully qualified domain name (FQDN) format for the [service provider](#service-provider) (SP) endpoint (also known as the _assertion consumer service URL_), in the following format.
+1. The SSO administrator creates a SAML integration with your organization's SSO [identity provider](#identity-provider) (IdP) and uses the cluster's fully qualified domain name (FQDN) format for the [service provider](#service-provider) (SP) endpoint (also known as the _assertion consumer service URL_), in the following format:

    ```
    https://my-cluster.my-org.com/saml